ylshaooo/keras-zero-shot-detection/README.md

 3. The inference result is not totally the same as Darknet but the difference is small.

 4. The speed is slower than Darknet.
-Replacing PIL with opencv may help a little.
+Replacing PIL with OpenCV may help a little.

 5. Always load pretrained weights and freeze layers in the first stage of training.
 Or try Darknet training.
 It's OK if there is a mismatch warning.